-Supplies and consumables are all the materials that the lab needs to execute its work.
-This category encompasses a hugely diverse set of materials, ranging from pipette tips to specialty gasses.
-Supplies and consumables are often paper, plastic, glass-based materials, or chemicals and reagents that are used during experiments.
-Once the experiment is complete, they are either preserved and stored as an experimental product or disposed of through the lab’s waste stream.
-Many instruments have specific compatibility requirements for supplies and consumables.
+Supplies and consumables are all the things the lab needs to execute its scientific work.
+They are a hugely diverse set of materials, ranging from pipette tips to specialty gases.
+Supplies and consumables are often paper, plastic, glass-based materials, or chemicals that are used during experiments.
+Once the experiment is complete, they are either incorporated into the experimental products or disposed of through the lab’s waste stream.
+Many instruments have specific requirements for supplies and consumables to be compatible with how the experiments are conducted.
 For a list of laboratory supplies and consumables manufacturers, see our online directory: LabManager.com/supplies-consumables-manufacturers

 8 Questions to Ask When Buying Supplies and Consumables:

 - Should you buy in bulk at a lower cost and then store the rest?

 - How should you dispose of these materials after the experiments are complete?

 - Is your lab complex enough to warrant dedicated inventory management software?

 Laboratories generate a disproportionate amount of waste for two main reasons: (1) energy consumption from all the ventilation systems and equipment, and (2) plastic waste generated by single-use consumables.
 To cut down on the waste your lab generates, consider replacing single-use products with multi-use alternatives where possible and recycling the remaining plastic waste.